Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 To construct a $-$-representative family we must take into account the symmetry group of the knot~$6_2$, that is, the mapping class group of the pair $(\mathbb S^3,\widehat R_1)$.
-This group is known to be isomorphic to the dihedral group~$D_2\cong\mathbb Z^2\oplus\mathbb Z^2$, see~\cite{sak90,ks92}, but this includes two elements inverting the orientation of $\widehat R_1$, which do not bother us.
-The subgroup of orientation preserving elements is just $\mathbb Z_2$.
-The only nontrivial element of this subgroup can be represented by an orientation preserving self-homeomorphism~$\sigma$ of $\mathbb S^3$ that preserves the surface $\widehat\Pi^*$ and sends each generator $x_i$, $i=1,2,3,4$, indicated in Figure~\ref{seifert} to its inverse.
+This group is known to be isomorphic to the dihedral group~$D_2\cong\mathbb Z_2\oplus\mathbb Z_2$, see~\cite{sak90,ks92}, but this includes two elements inverting the orientation of~$\widehat R_1$, which do not bother us.
+The subgroup of orientation-preserving elements is just $\mathbb Z_2$.
+The only nontrivial element of this subgroup can be represented by an orientation-preserving self-homeomorphism~$\sigma$ of $\mathbb S^3$ that preserves the surface $\widehat\Pi^*$ and sends each generator $x_i$, $i=1,2,3,4$, indicated in Figure~\ref{seifert} to its inverse.

 In order to make the reader able to verify this, we note that the knot $6_2$ is fibered~\cite{stal61,mur63} and has genus two~\cite{sei35}.
 So, the surface $\widehat\Pi^*$ can be taken for a fiber.
 The loops $x_i$, $i=1,2,3,4$, freely generate~$\pi_1(\widehat\Pi^*)$.
 The complement of $\widehat R_1$ can be identified with the mapping torus of a self-homeomorphism of $\widehat\Pi^*\setminus\partial\widehat\Pi^*$ inducing the following automorphism of $\pi_1(\widehat\Pi^*)$: